chimera-linux/cports/README.md

 Any arguments passed to the script are passed to `cbuild.py`.
 This is generally most useful for passing the number of make jobs, e.g. `-j16` to use 16 threads.
+You can not use it to pass the stage number like you can pass to the `bootstrap` command when using `cbuild.py` directly, since the positional and optional arguments are order sensitive (positional arguments come after optional ones) and these are passed before the `bootstrap` command itself; if you need to override this, use the `BOOTSTRAP_STAGE` environment variable.

 **NOTE:** You will still need to prepare as usual!
 That means generating a signing key and setting up the configuration file for it.
 Once the process successfully